NextLegacy/TeaCupHelloWorld/ReadMe.md

 ## Building the Project

-To build the project, you need to have CMake and a C++ compiler installed.
-Follow these steps:
+To build the project, you need to have CMake and a supported C++ compiler as well as the TeaCup and BoilingHotWater dependencies installed on your system.

 1. **Clone the repository:**
     ```sh